Courses - Faculty of Creative Arts And Industries

 Designing with Data

-Students will experiment with tools to access, analyse, process, visualise and interact with a range of data sources.
-Students will produce provocative data-driven simulations that support decision making and promote a call-to-action related to a foreseeable local or global crisis.
+Introduces students to the impact data representation has on public perception of global issues.
+Students will engage and experiment with computational methodologies to interpret, visualise and interact with data sources corresponding to a specific Sustainable Development Goal.
+Students will produce provocative data-driven visualisations that promote a call-to-action related to a foreseeable local or global crisis.

 Prerequisite: DESIGN 100, 101